globant-ui/css-training/content/alignment/vertical-centering-techniques.md

 ## Center content without a fixed height

-If you don't know the size of the content, you can absolute positioned it and then set the `top` and `bottom` property.
+If you don't know the size of the content, you can absolute position it and then set the `top` and `bottom` property.
 The browser will set those values, and the content will be centered.

 ```css
 div{